khast3x/h8mail/README.md

                         Add related emails from HunterIO to ongoing target list.
 Define number of emails per target to chase.
-                        Requires hunter.io private API key
+                        Requires hunter.io private API key --hide                Only shows the first 4 characters of found passwords to output.
+Ideal for demonstrations

 ```